mantidproject/mantid/dev-docs/source/PatchReleaseChecklist.rst

 #######

-*  Anyone may request a patch release, but that request must be intially approved ont of the Local PMs.
+*  Anyone may request a patch release, but that request must be intially approved by one of the local PMs.

 Authorisation
 #############